Repeals the protest-free buffer zone around reproductive health facilities.

 Those in favor of maintaining this standard argue that, though hate speech is distasteful, it is important to protect the freedom of expression even of those whose opinions are seen as ignorant and intolerant by the majority.
 Others counter that hate speech violates a citizen's right to freedom from discrimination, and that banning it would help to prevent hate crimes and promote values of equality and respect.

-Currently, the Federal Communications Commission, which regulates broadband provision, does not allow Internet providers to discriminate the speed with which they deliver data from different content providers to customers.
-This standard is called 'net neutrality'.
+In December 2017, the Federal Communications Commission, which regulates broadband provision, voted to allow Internet providers to discriminate the speed with which they deliver data from different content providers to customers.
+This eliminated the previous standard, where all content providers had to be delivered to customers with equal speed.
+That was known as 'net neutrality'.

 Free speech rights in New Hampshire largely echo the terms set on the national level by Congress and the U.S. Supreme Court.
 While the right to free speech is a vitally important one in a democratic society, there are times where both courts and lawmakers have deemed it necessary to restrict perfect freedom of expression.
 The specific circumstances of these restrictions and their extent continue to be hotly debated subjects.